 - If you’re HIV positive, taking medication can be an effective HIV prevention strategy.
 A recent study by the National Institutes of Health showed that people living with HIV who were in medical treatment for the virus were 93% less likely to transmit the virus sexually.

 - Pre-exposure prophylaxis, or PrEP, is the daily use of an anti-HIV medication by HIV-negative people to prevent an HIV infection.
 PrEP works.
-Visit the Pivot site to learn more about PrEP.
+Click here learn more about PrEP.

 - Not every exposure to HIV results in infection.
 Being exposed to HIV is only part of what’s necessary to become infected.
 The virus must also complete a difficult journey before it can spread, and in some cases the virus dies before it is able to take root.

 - The more often you’re exposed to HIV, the more likely you are to become infected.
 Some people may become HIV positive the first time they engage in risky behavior, and other people may be repeatedly exposed before they contract the virus.
 The fact remains that a person’s risk of becoming HIV positive increases the more often they risk exposure.

 - Rectal fluid can transmit HIV.
 We used to believe that for an insertive partner in anal sex (aka a “top”), HIV was transmitted through tears in the rectum.
 However, HIV can be transmitted without bleeding.